lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 > * `set number`
 > * `syntax on`

 **Note:** You now have a very basic configuration.
-I recommend visiting this [repo](https://github.com/amix/vimrc) for tweaking your .vimrc, or simply copy my dotfile (see end of chapter 6).
+Visit this [repo](https://github.com/amix/vimrc) for tweaking your .vimrc, or simply copy my dotfile (see end of chapter 6).

  \*6.1.1.1 Pathogen\*